johnno1962/HotReloading/README.md

 As Swift plays its cards pretty close to its chest it's not possible to initialise type meta data entirely correctly so your milage may vary more than using HotReloading in the simulator.
-In particular if injected code crashes, the debugger will not display the line number but an address under symbol  "injected_code" instead.
+In particular, if injected code crashes, the debugger will not display the line number but an address under the symbol  "injected_code" instead.
 If you get stuck, use an `@_exported import HotReloading` in a source file and you should be able to type `p HotReloading.stack` to at least get a stack trace.